Burkina Faso crisis: EU threatens consequences after coup | DW | 26.01.2022

 The top EU diplomat suggested that the 27-member bloc could withdraw financial aid from Burkina Faso.
 Another option could be imposing new sanctions on coup leaders.

-Borrell met with diplomats from Chad, Mali, Mauritania, Niger and Burkina Faso in Brussels on Wednesday in a closed-door session.
+Borrell was expected to meet diplomats from Chad, Mali, Mauritania, Niger and Burkina Faso in Brussels on Wednesday in a closed-door session, but the talks were postponed.

 Meanwhile, the Economic Community of West African States (ECOWAS) announced on Wednesday that it would hold an emergency virtual meeting on Friday to discuss the coup.